How Do You Talk About the Annual Fund?

 At its most basic, the annual fund fills a gap in the operating budget.
 Most independent and private schools don’t charge enough tuition to cover the cost of operating the school.
 As some schools increase their commitment to equity and accessibility, the gap in funding financial aid grows wider.

 Some boards increase tuition beyond the capacity of most families to offset the increasing costs of running the school.
-Others reset tuition to better align with their community or neighborhood, thereby increasing enrollment.
+Some will reset tuition to better align with their community or neighborhood, thereby increasing enrollment.
 While tuition resets have been successful, they don’t eliminate the need for fundraising.

 For a long time, schools openly discussed this gap in the operating budget and that those who paid what was stated as full tuition were still receiving a discount.
 Those who could give more were encouraged to do that and receive a tax benefit for those extra dollars.
 Some still talk about the gap, but the tax laws changed in 2018 and may change again by the end of 2025.
 At best, that ask is not very compelling.
 At worst, it indicates to your community that you cannot manage your budget.